muammar/mkchromecast/README.md

 ##### Other examples with **mkchromecast** installed using the debian package

+To cast using `parec` and `wav` audio coding format:
 ```
-mkchromecast --encoder-backend ffmpeg -c wav
+mkchromecast -c wav
 ```

-There is also an option to change the `bitrate`:
+There is also an option to change the `bitrate`, and in this case with `ffmpeg`:

 ```
 mkchromecast --encoder-backend ffmpeg -c ogg -b 128